Third Party Child Custody Rights

 Are You Facing a Third Party Child Custody Problem?

 Individuals other than a child’s parents can play an incredibly important role in raising a child and also can provide needed stability.
 If you or someone you know is seeking child custody of a child that is not biologically their own, they have rights to pursue legal custody if the parent is unfit.
-Please do not hesitate to call the experienced attorneys at Conner & Lindamood, P.C. today in our Houston office at 713-489-2551 or our League City Office at 281-942-6475, or simply reach out using our website and we will contact you.
+Please do not hesitate to call the experienced lawyers at Lindamood & Robinson, P.C. today in our Houston office at 713-489-2551 or our League City Office at 281-942-6475, or simply reach out using our website and we will contact you.